 - You will get to use the phone to contact a member of your family, friend, or bondsman to arrange bail.

-- If they expect that you will make bail and be released quickly, you might be able to keep wearing your own clothes, otherwise you you will have to wear a jail issued jumpsuit.
+- If they expect that you will make bail and be released quickly, you might be able to keep wearing your own clothes, otherwise you will have to wear a jail issued jumpsuit.

 Have you ever been booked into jail?
 If you have, you should tell your story.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Do you know any tips that might help other people make it through the procedure?